Biology In London Program, Summer 2022

 Combined In-person and Virtual Session!

 You are invited to join in an Informational Session on Thursday, October 21, from 11 AM to 12 PM.
-Join the instructors Dr. Marie Charrel-Dennis and Dr. Scott Steppan, departmental Advisor Dr. Bonnie Garcia-Gloeckner, and International Programs Coordinator Becca Piers for a meeting to answer all your questions.
+Join the instructors Dr. Marie Charrel-Dennis, Dr. Scott Steppan, and International Programs Coordinator Becca Piers for a meeting to answer all your questions.
 There will be a 15-minute Powerpoint presentation overview of the program starting by 11:10 followed by an open session for questions until the end.
 The meeting will also be recorded for those who cannot attend.

 The Department of Biological Science is initiating an exciting new study abroad program in London as part of the FSU International Programs (IP) London Study Center.
 FSU is a leader in international study, and now there is an opportunity for biology majors to take classes there as part of their major.
 Studying abroad has many special benefits for students, from increasing cultural awareness, to unique learning opportunities, and personal and professional development.